ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 * <i>[The code that produces all the analysis and results](https://github.com/ellisp/blog-source/blob/master/_working/0290-house-work.R) in the two blog posts.</i>

 <i>
+Also, all em-dashes in this post were defiantly typed, by me, in HTML, by hand.

 OK, onto the blog post.
 </i>